Popper's NBA predictions: How far can Durant take the Nets?

 COACH OF THE YEAR

-I think in my head that Steve Nash will get strong consideration for this award with the Nets poised to make a huge jump forward.
-But that will be countered by the fact that he’s doing it with an upgrade in talent, not to mention benefitting from the developmental work that Kenny Atkinson put in for the holdovers in Brooklyn and also, that little detail of Kyrie Irving opining that they’ll be taking turns serving as coach of the team.
-So let’s go with someone who has deserved credit, yet has yet to win the award and put this between Denver’s Mike Malone and Dallas’ Rick Carlisle.
+Steve Nash will get strong consideration for this award, with the Nets poised to make a huge jump forward.
+But that will be countered by the fact that he’s doing it with an upgrade in talent, not to mention benefiting from the developmental work that Kenny Atkinson put in for the hold-overs in Brooklyn and also, that little detail of Kyrie Irving opining that they’ll be taking turns serving as coach of the team.
+So let’s go with someone who has deserved credit, yet has yet to win the award, and put this between Denver’s Mike Malone and Dallas’ Rick Carlisle.
 The pick: Malone.

 THE WINNERS